benjisho/benjisho-Kubernetes_101_Basics_and_Lab/README.md

 That's it!
 You should now have a simple Node.js server running on your local Kubernetes cluster.

 ## Exploring Kubernetes Further

 Kubernetes provides several resources that you can use to further manage your application.
 Here are a few examples:

 - **Pods**: These are the smallest deployable units of computing that can be created and managed in Kubernetes.
+    ```shell
+    # Get information about Pods
+    kubectl get pods

+    # Get detailed information about a specific Pod
+    kubectl describe pod [POD_NAME]
+    ```

 - **Services**: A way to expose an application running on a set of Pods as a network service.
+    ```shell
+    # Get information about Services
+    kubectl get services

+    # Get detailed information about a specific Service
+    kubectl describe service [SERVICE_NAME]
+    ```

 - **Volumes**: A directory containing data, accessible to the containers in a pod.
+    ```shell
+    # Get detailed information about a specific Volume by describing the Pod
+    kubectl describe pod [POD_NAME]
+    ```

 - **Namespaces**: A way to divide cluster resources between multiple users.
+    ```shell
+    # Get information about Namespaces
+    kubectl get namespaces

+    # Get detailed information about a specific Namespace
+    kubectl describe namespace [NAMESPACE_NAME]
+    ```
-You can use the kubectl get command followed by the resource type to get information about that resource.
-For example, kubectl get pods will give you information about the running pods.
+You can use the `kubectl get` command followed by the resource type to get information about that resource.
+For example, `kubectl get pods` will give you information about the running pods.
+You can also use `kubectl get all` to get information about all the resources in the Kubernetes cluster.

+Replace [POD_NAME], [SERVICE_NAME], and [NAMESPACE_NAME] with the name of your Pod, Service, or Namespace respectively when running the describe commands.
 ## Cleaning up
 To delete the Deployment and Service, run:
 ```